christian-bromann/langchainjs/libs/langchain-community/README.md

 }
 ```

-The field you need depends on the package manager you're using, but we recommend adding a field for the common `yarn`, `npm`, and `pnpm` to maximize compatibility.
+The field you need depends on the package manager you're using, but we recommend adding a field for the common `pnpm install`, `npm`, and `pnpm` to maximize compatibility.

 ## 🤔 What is this?